Good reasons to stay at Lundy House

 Dogs are very welcome at Lundy House Hotel, but please keep your dog on a lead in the hotel and in the grounds.
 Dogs may be left in your room when you are dining, but they may not be left attended at any other times.
 Please do not let your dog sleep on our beds or dogs mess in the garden.
 We want to keep this as a beautiful resource for all hotel guests and visitors.
 We regret we cannot accept puppies that are not house trained.

 Feel free to bring your own doggie bedding.
-We can also provide towels if your dog needs to be dried off and are happy to fill up water bottles.
+We are happy to fill up water bottles.

-We have brought in a small charge for dogs staying in our hotelof £4 per dog per night.
+There is a small charge for dogs staying in our hotel of £10 per dog per night.
 Still a small price to pay for a doggie holiday!